About the students

 Thoughts from Diploma students

-Greta Genovesi from Italy is a student on the 3-year Diploma Programme from 2017-2020
+Greta Genovesi from Italy is a 2nd year student in the 3-year Diploma Programme from 2017-2020

 “I have spent one year in Copenhagen Contemporary Dance School.
 I found immediately nice people, great dancers, lovely friends and instructive teachers.
 I’ve grown up a lot as dancer and and as woman, thanks to the chance to improve myself everyday in the studio.”